fuyuncat/rquery/README.md

    - instr(str,sub) : Normal function.
 Return the position of a sub string in a string.
 Return -1 if caannot find the sub string<br />
    - substr(str,pos,len) : Normal function.
 Get a substring of a string, start from pos.
 If len is not provide, get the sub string till the end of the string.<br />
    - replace(str,sub1,sub2) : Normal function.
 Replace all sub1 in a string with sub2.<br />
+   - regreplace(str,sub1,sub2) : Normal function.
+Replace all regular pattern in a string with sub2 (capturing group supported).<br />
    - Comparestr(str1,str2) : Normal function.
 Compare str1 to str2, case sensitive, return -1 if str1 less than str2, return 0 if str1 equal to str2, return 1 if str1 greater than str2<br />
    - NocaseComparestr(str1,str2) : Normal function.
 Compare str1 to str2, case insensive, return -1 if str1 less than str2, return 0 if str1 equal to str2, return 1 if str1 greater than str2<br />
    - floor(num) : Normal function.
 Get the floor integer number of a given float number.<br />